lancedb/lancedb/docs/src/migration.md

 In an effort to ensure all clients have the same set of capabilities we have migrated the Python and Node clients onto a common Rust base library.
 In Python, both the synchronous and asynchronous clients are based on this implementation.
-In Node, the new client is available as `@lancedb/lancedb`, which will replace the existing `vectordb` package.
+In Node, the new client is available as `@lancedb/lancedb`, which replaces the existing `vectordb` package.

 This guide describes the differences between the two Node APIs and will hopefully assist users